-This recipe for Camarones Guisados (Stewed Shrimp) is easy and great.
-Serve these tasty shrimp in tomato sauce and you'll tell me just how tasty they are.
+This Camarones guisados (stewed shrimp) recipe is terrific and easy to make.
+Serve these flavorful shrimp in a hearty tomato sauce with any of our suggested dishes and you'll know just how awesome they are.

 If I could eat shrimp every day, I would probably do, and very often I would serve them in as Camarones Guisados.
 How can a dish so simple and easy taste so delicious?
 One of those life mysteries.

 I assure you that I am not alone in my love and adoration for this dish.
 You go to any part of the country and you find them.
 In fact, one of my favorite restaurants to order it is in … Bonao!
 You can't be further from the sea in this country.
 This is as flavorful made with Montecristi shrimp (my small town by the sea) as it is with Sanchez's, where the most popular shrimp from the Dominican Republic come from.